eric-s-raymond/aicodeguide/README.md

   jumping in on a spaghetti of code you actually don't know about, specially to solve errors.

 IMHO you should learn and practice both!
+But like [ESR](http://www.catb.org/esr/) points out:

+> Lean more towards copiloting and away from pure YOLO vibecoding as project complexity scales up.
+The more likely it is that another human (or yourself in six months) will have to maintain the code, the more important this is.

 # 🗺️ The Roadmap